 In any case, read the statutory will carefully and make sure you understand what effect it will have on your property when you die.
 The last thing you want is to create a will that does not reflect your wishes.
 An ill-fitting will could be worse than not having a will at all.
 (Read more about dying without a will Nolo's Will FAQ).

-Only a few states provide statutory wills.
+Only a few states provide statutory will forms.
 They are: California, Maine, Michigan, New Mexico, and Wisconsin.
-If your state does not have a statutory will, you should not use one from another state.
+If your state does not have a statutory will form, you should not use one from another state.
 Instead, find a you-it-yourself product that fits your needs.

 To learn more about making a will yourself, see Using a Will Template.
 And to learn more about wills in general, go to the Wills section of Nolo.com.